AllenM03/Module-3-random-pass-generator/root/Assets/README.md

     * The focus of this project is to make this application generate a random password between 8 to 128 characters using Javascript.
 This was based on a set of user criteria of letters, numbers, and symbols.

-    * Letters cannot be used when the screen prompts the user "how long is the password", as well as if a number less than 8 or greater than 128 characters is chosen a screen prompt is given and the user will start over.
+    * Letters cannot be used when the screen prompts the user "how long is the password", as well as if a number less than 8 or greater than 128 characters is chosen, a screen prompt is given and the user will start over.

     * It starts with clicking on the "generate password" button and a series of questions are asked as stated above.
 The creation of this page is very simple and helpful when needing a quick password to copy and paste into your new login site.